Egoitz Arana

-Egoitz Arana Aizpuru (born 19 February 2002) is a Spanish footballer who plays as a goalkeeper for Real Sociedad B.
+Egoitz Arana Aizpuru (born 19 February 2002) is a Spanish footballer who plays as a goalkeeper for Sporting de Gijón.

 Career

 Born in Zarautz, Gipuzkoa, Basque Country, Arana joined Real Sociedad's youth sides in 2014, from hometown side Zarautz KE.
 He made his senior debut with the C-team at the age of 16 on 26 January 2019, starting in a 1–1 home draw against SD Balmaseda FC.

 On 6 November 2019, Arana signed for CD Anaitasuna in the División de Honor.
 He returned to the Txuri-urdin in August of the following year, being assigned to the C's.

 Arana was promoted to the reserves ahead of the 2022–23 season, but acted as a backup to Unai Marrero.
 On 4 July 2023, he was announced at fellow Primera Federación side San Fernando CD.

 A backup to Diego Fuoli, Arana only featured in one match before returning to Sanse on 1 July 2024.
 A second-choice behind Aitor Fraga during the campaign, he renewed his contract for a further year on 28 May 2025, and became the first-choice during the play-offs as Fraga was on international duty, contributing with eight appearances overall as the club achieved promotion to Segunda División.

 Arana made his professional debut with the B's on 12 September 2025, starting in a 2–1 away loss to UD Las Palmas.
+Again a backup to Fraga, he left Real Sociedad in June 2026, and signed a two-year deal with Sporting de Gijón afterwards.